 Water heated by gas will often be cheaper than that from electricity.
 Whether gas or electric high-volume power showers can use more water in less than five minutes than running a bath!
-A bath uses around 80 litres compared to 25 litres for a shower.
 So, fit an eco-shower head which will save you approximately £55 per year.
 Your shower will still feel powerful, but it will reduce the amount of hot water used.
 Equally, turning down the flow of discharge from the shower also works.
-Try using a shower timer to keep your shower to four minutes or less.
-This can save a typical household another £55 a year on energy, according to the Energy Saving Trust.
-You'd also save money on water, if you have a meter.
 And consider the temperature of water being discharged.
 Does it need to be boiling hot?
-And, how long you luxuriate under the shower will all add up to how much you spend.
 By the way, how many showers a week do you really need?